Bakuchiol a Natural Alternative to Retinol--Mother Earth's Gift to Skincare

 "A compound that acts like a retinoid--yielding antiacne and antiaging effects--without provoking irritation?
 Most dermatologists and their patients would say, sign me up.
 Bakuchiol... seems to present that kind of profile...traditional medicine and an increasing body of research, including clinical results, provides optimism that this ingredient may have a versatile role to play in topical skin care, particularly in its retinoid-like functions."

-The conclusion of a double blind study conducted by researchers from universities in CA, MA, PA and FL was published in the British Journal of Dermatology on June 27, 2018 (https://doi.org/10.1111/bjd.16918) and found:
+The conclusion of a double-blind study conducted by researchers from universities in CA, MA, PA and FL was published in the British Journal of Dermatology on June 27, 2018 (https://doi.org/10.1111/bjd.16918) and found:

-How to use Bakuchiol for your skin
+How to use Bakuchiol in Your Skin Ritual

 And, of course, we can't leave you without ways to benefit from this wonderful ingredient!
-Our Bakuchiol Collection is unparalleled.
-Eight choices!
-Most of our Bakuchiol products contain an industry high concentration of 3%.
+Our Bakuchiol Collection is Unparalleled.
+Seven choices!
+Most of our Bakuchiol products contain an industry-high concentration of 3%.
 And the Bakuchiol we use is the authentic pure active source (Sytenol® A).
-Enjoy Bakuchiol in facial oil serums, light milky serums, or in a more emollient cream moisturizer.
-We also offer Bakuchiol combined with a low level of Retinol in our Together Serum!
-Your choice--or choices!
-Select one or two best suited for your needs and skin type.
-Using one option for daytime and another for evening use can be especially effective.
+This is critically important!

 We hope you enjoy the benefits of Mother Earth's skincare gift-- Bakuchiol!
+Your healthy skin will thank you!

-PS: Please hop onto our informative Blog describing the importance of "Knowing the Quality of Your Bakuchiol Source" because not all Bakuchiol is created equal.
+PS: Please hop onto our informative Blog describing the importance of "Knowing the Quality of Your Bakuchiol Source" --because not all Bakuchiol is created equal.

 References